 Donald is a Director and co-owner in Thistle Vets and was previously a Partner with Ken and Sue Urquhart for 15 years until their retirement in 2015.
 Donald qualified from Edinburgh vet school in 1988 and after nine years working in London and the South East, returned to Edinburgh to join Thistle Vets 1998.
 He gained the Royal College of Veterinary Surgeons Certificate in Small Animal Dermatology in 1991 and has been offering a referral service to other Veterinary Practices for complex skin and ear cases since then.
 He currently sees referred cases from all over Scotland and the North of England and has published several articles in the veterinary Press, co-wrote a book Chapter on laboratory medicine and regularly gives talks to vets and nurses.
 As well as dermatology, he enjoys all aspects of vet Practice.
-Donald has four children, a pointer ‘Maisie’ and a Staffie cross rescue ‘Mia’ (who you may have seen on the SSPCA TV advert) and three Jack Russell terrier.
+Donald has four children, a Staffie cross rescue ‘Mia’ (who you may have seen on the SSPCA TV advert) and three Jack Russell terrier.
 He enjoys running (slowly) in the Pentlands with the dogs.

 James is a Director and co-owner in Thistle Vets.
 James grew up in leafy Surrey before studying to be a vet at the Royal Veterinary College in London.
 After graduation he was tempted North and spent seven years in East Yorkshire working at a busy small animal hospital, dealing with all sorts of animals from cats and dogs, to seals and skunks.
 In 2012, James and his wife moved to Scotland to start a family and James joined Thistle Vets.
 James has further qualifications in Feline Practice (CertGP feline) and is currently studying for a Royal College of Veterinary Surgeons Certificate in Cardiology, although sees himself very much as a general practitioner.
 When not working, he finds his time very much occupied with looking after his young family and clan of pets while trying to keep his hand in at rowing and rugby.